isomerpages/ura-lkywcp/index.md

     - infopic:
         title: Post-pandemic cities - how will they shape up?
         subtitle: Article spotlight
         description: What are some of the key focuses of cities in a post-pandemic world?
-Take a look at how cities Seoul, Medellín and New York City build greener, fairer and more resilient economies and societies as they take the long view in their recovery.
+We look at how cities Seoul, Medellín and New York City build greener, fairer and more resilient economies and societies as they look ahead in their recovery.
         button: Read More
         url: /resources/features/post-pandemic-cities/
         image: /images/features/2021/nyc-equality.jpg